🦔

 According to auction theory (Milgrom & Weber, 1982), items need 5–7 days of exposure for optimal pricing.
 Items added with less than 48 hours typically sell for 20–30% less.
 But who needs Nobel Prize–winning economics when you have… whatever this is. 📉

-💸 The Money Left on the Table Counter 💸
+💸 Money left on the table

-Conservative estimate based on auction theory and observed practices:
+Conservative estimate based on auction theory and observed practices.

 ~450